Medically reviewed by Drugs.com. Last updated on Jul 2, 2020.

 • Appropriate use: Use only in patients with documented iron deficiency; caution with hemoglobinopathies or other refractory anemias as iron overload may occur.

-Hemoglobin and hematocrit, serum ferritin, iron saturation; vital signs; signs and symptoms of hypersensitivity (monitor for ≥30 minutes following the end of administration and until clinically stable)
+Monitor hemoglobin and hematocrit, serum ferritin, iron saturation; vital signs; monitor for signs and symptoms of hypersensitivity (monitor for at least 30 minutes following the end of administration and until clinically stable)

-Chemotherapy-associated anemia (off-label use): Iron, total iron-binding capacity, transferrin saturation, or ferritin levels at baseline and periodically (Rizzo, 2011).
+Chemotherapy-associated anemia (off-label use): Iron, total iron-binding capacity, transferrin saturation, or ferritin levels at baseline and periodically (Rizzo 2010)

 Pregnancy Risk Factor